caichengjun01/caichengjun01.github.io/_pages/about.md

 ## Research interests
 My research interests include decentralized data-driven applications, FinTech, blockchain security, and applied cryptography.

+## RA positions available at the Center for Computer Science and Information Technology, CityU DGRI
+Please refer to **[chinese version](http://www.gaoxiaojob.com/zhaopin/gaoxiaojiaofu/20220408/603625.html)** for more details and feel free to send me your CV ;-)

 ## Recent publications

 *Journal*